 - Salt and pepper.
 To taste.

 - Oil.
 I used peanut oil because it has a high smoke point, which is great for deep frying.
-Avocado oil and sunflower oil are two other great options.
+Canola oil and vegetable oil are two other great options.

 - Chicken katsu sauce.
-The sweet and umami-forward sauce that makes this dish that much more delicious.
+The sweet, savory, and umami-forward sauce that makes this dish that much more delicious.

 How to make chicken katsu